blue-smoke-media/BSM/trello-board.md

 BRADEN
+price cards-cant see dark option for monthly/yearly (change dark color)
 -----------make sure "services" email is functioning.

 "the map pack" page (remove link or show as coming soon)

 ?what is original-style.css

-second pricing card style fix -- Done if want even, then maybe do some math calculations to determine size of ems for each media break
+if want even, then maybe do some math calculations to determine size of ems for each media break

 review pricing monthly/yearly

 - navigation breaking
-  change text size of xl and xxl on drop navigation - done breaking fixed size when smaller screen (nav mobile/tablet) breaking on pages not on index -- img and text link to index breaking on hover
+  breaking fixed size when smaller screen (nav mobile/tablet) breaking on pages not on index -- img and text link to index breaking on hover

-footer margin left/right (.2em) -- done
-footer on all pages -- done
-footer contact form breaking overlapping text

-"How Can A Custom Website Design Help My Business?" photo scrolling over nav
+"How Can A Custom Website Design Help My Business?" photo scrolling over nav -- fixed (removed 999 z-index... lol)

 \*\* NEW \*\*- IMPORTANT!!!!!
 Add our Google Analytics, Search, and Tag Manager, tags into the head of the new site, please. (march create new GA4 property)